muhammadzeejah/rust-api/README.md

    - Verify `libpq` is installed

 3. **Build Fails**
-   - Verify PostgreSQL path in build.rs (Windows)
+   - Verify PostgreSQL path in build.rs
    - Check if all dependencies are installed
    - Try `cargo clean` followed by `cargo build`